victordomingos/optimize-images/docs/docs_EN.md

 optimize-images --watch-directory ./
 ```

-This feature requires the optional third-party `watchdog` package and its
+This feature uses the third-party `watchdog` package (a core dependency) and
-dependencies, and is only available on operating systems supported by it.
-It is
+its dependencies, and is only available on operating systems supported by it.
+It
-not available, for instance, on iOS.
+is not available, for instance, on iOS.

 At this time, multiprocessing is not available when using this feature.